 What poses help ease the symptoms of Bronchitis?

-Gentle chest openers, inversions, and breathing exercises help ease the symptoms of bronchitis.
-These include:
+Gentle chest openers, inversions, and breathing exercises, help ease the symptoms of bronchitis, such as:

 What is Bronchitis?